 To learn more about IBM Tivoli Endpoint Manager, built on BigFix technology, please contact your IBM sales representative or IBM Business Partner, or visit the following website: ibm.com/tivoli/endpoint

 IBM products and services that were used in this case study.

 © Copyright IBM Corporation 2011 IBM Corporation Software Group Route 100 Somers, NY 10589 U.S.A.
-Produced in the United States of America August 2011 All Rights Reserved IBM, the IBM logo and ibm.com are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
-A current list of IBM trademarks is available on the web at “Copyright and trademark information” at ibm.com/legal/copytrade.shtml Other company, product or service names may be trademarks or service marks of others.
+Produced in the United States of America August 2011 All Rights Reserved IBM, the IBM logo, ibm.com, BigFix Tivoli are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+A current list of IBM trademarks is available on the Web at "Copyright and trademark information" at www.ibm.com/legal/copytrade.shtml.
+Other company, product and service names may be trademarks or service marks of others.
 The information contained in this documentation is provided for informational purposes only.
 While efforts were made to verify the completeness and accuracy of the information contained in this documentation, it is provided “as is” without warranty of any kind, express or implied.
 In addition, this information is based on IBM’s current product plans and strategy, which are subject to change by IBM without notice.
 IBM shall not be responsible for any damages arising out of the use of, or otherwise related to, this documentation or any other documentation.
 Nothing contained in this documentation is intended to, nor shall have the effect of, creating any warranties or representations from IBM (or its suppliers or licensors), or altering the terms and conditions of the applicable license agreement governing the use of IBM software.
-This case study illustrates how one IBM customer uses IBM products.
-There is no guarantee of comparable results.
-References in this publication to IBM products or services do not imply that IBM intends to make them available in all countries in which IBM operates.
+TIC14183-USEN-00